| |

 evolutionary races, and parasitism*.)

-explain the development of complex organs, the classic example
+the development of complex organs, the classic example being

-being the eye.
-As it turned out the eye provides a good case
+the eye.
+As it turned out the eye provides a good case study

-study showing how complex organs can evolve, since eyes have
+showing how complex organs can evolve, since eyes have evolved

 each major stage of development*.

-In June 1860 Thomas Huxley faced Bishop Samuel Wilberforce
+June 1860 Thomas Huxley faced Bishop Samuel Wilberforce in a

-in a public debate at Oxford.
-This is generally held to mark
+public debate at Oxford.
+This is generally held to mark a turning

-a turning point in the influence of the Church in England, but
+point in the influence of the Church in England, but it would

-it would take a long time for its power to wane significantly.
+take a long time for its power to wane significantly.
+In 1864

-to sign a declaration that the whole of the Bible was the word
+a declaration that the whole of the Bible was the word of God.

-of God.
-Academics who accepted the new ideas had to be careful
+Academics who accepted the new ideas had to be careful if they

-if they wanted to keep their jobs.
-Inconvenient fossils were
+wanted to keep their jobs.
+Inconvenient fossils were now explained

-now explained away as tests of faith planted deliberately by
+away as tests of faith planted deliberately by God.
+The idea

-God.
-The idea was that the discoveries concerning fossils would
+was that the discoveries concerning fossils would affect only

-affect only those with inadequate faith and thus weed them out
+those with inadequate faith and thus weed them out from true

-from true believers.
-Alternatively, perhaps some species had
+believers.
+Alternatively, perhaps some species had become extinct

 Professors who spoke out for science put their chairs at risk,